Daryl De Leon

-Daryl DeLeon Taylor (born 2 August 2005) is a Filipino-British racing driver currently competing in the British Touring Car Championship for West Surrey Racing.
+Daryl De Leon (Note: De Leon raced as Daryl DeLeon up until the end of 2025.)
+Taylor (born 2 August 2005) is a Filipino-British racing driver currently competing in the British Touring Car Championship for WSR.
 He is a race winner in both Radical Cup UK, the British Endurance Championship, and British Touring Car Championship where he made his debut in 2023 with Team HARD.

-He scored his first BTCC win in 2025, winning Race 2 on the Brands Hatch Indy Circuit, driving a WSR BMW.
+De Leon scored his first BTCC win in 2025, winning Race 2 on the Brands Hatch Indy Circuit, driving a WSR BMW 330i M Sport.
+He went on to win the Jack Sears Trophy, narrowly beating teammate Charles Rainford.

+Personal life

+De Leon is dating Wera Alliance Racing Academy driver Liona Theobald, who currently competes in the Mini Challenge Trophy.

 Career

 Radical Cup

-DeLeon made his car racing debut in the Radical SR1 Cup in the penultimate round of the 2021, and won 2 of the 3 races in the final round of the season.
+De Leon made his car racing debut in the Radical SR1 Cup in the penultimate round of the 2021, and won two of the three races in the final round of the season.
 He then competed in the 2021 Radical Intercontinental Cup at the Algarve International Circuit in Portugal.

-Competing full-time in the 2022 season with Valour Racing, he won the championship.
+Competing full-time in the 2022 season with Valour Racing, De Leon won the championship.
 Later in the year, he contested the inaugural Radical Cup World Finals at the Spring Mountain Motorsports Ranch in Nevada, United States, which he won overall.

-In 2023, he moved up to the SR3 category of the Radical Cup UK, alongside his British Endurance Championship commitments.
+In 2023, De Leon moved up to the SR3 category of the Radical Cup UK, alongside his British Endurance Championship commitments.

 GB4 Championship

-DeLeon raced for Valour Racing in the fourth round of the 2022 GB4 Championship.
-He finished 3rd in his debut race, but did not contest any other rounds during the season, and finished 25th in the championship.
+De Leon raced for Valour Racing in the fourth round of the 2022 GB4 Championship.
+He finished third in his debut race, but did not contest any other rounds during the season, and finished 25th in the championship.

 British Endurance Championship

-DeLeon won the 2023 Team HARD Scholarship, enabling him to compete in the 2023 British Endurance Championship with Team HARD, driving an Audi S3 touring car alongside Maurice Henry.
-Prior to the second round, DeLeon switched to a Porsche 991 GT3 Cup.
+De Leon won the 2023 Team HARD Scholarship, enabling him to compete in the 2023 British Endurance Championship with Team HARD, driving an Audi S3 touring car alongside Maurice Henry.
+Prior to the second round, De Leon switched to a Porsche 991 GT3 Cup.